mikelaff/mikelaff/README.md

 ## Hi there 👋, I'm Mike!
 #### Computational Biologist | Gamer | Dog Lover

 My name is Mike, and I'm a recent graduate from the University of North Carolina with a PhD in Bioinformatics and Computational Biology.
-I am currently working as a postdoc in the [Stein Lab](https://www.steinlab.org) and looking for the next step in my career!
+I am currently working as a Bioinformatician at [Watershed Bio](https://www.watershed.ai) in Cambridge, MA!
 He/Him 🧬👨🏻‍💻🏳️‍🌈

 [Website](https://www.mikelaff.net) | [LinkedIn](https://www.linkedin.com/in/mikelaff/) | [Twitter](https://twitter.com/mikelaff) | [Instagram](https://www.instagram.com/mikelaffer/)

 #### Code Samples
-My lab uses Bitbucket for all our project repositories, so must of my code resides there.
-The data analysis surrounding my latest publication can be found [here](https://bitbucket.org/steinlabunc/mirna-eqtl/src/master/).
+The data analysis surrounding my latest publication can be found [here](https://github.com/mikelaff/mirna-eqtl-manuscript).
 Most of this analysis was done using R and BASH.
-A good example of a pipeline can be found in this specific [folder](https://bitbucket.org/steinlabunc/mirna-eqtl/src/master/src/conditionally_independent_eqtls/).

-The majority of my experience with Python has been with class projects (as a student and as a TA).
-A good example was an introductory programming course I designed and taught with a colleague, which can be found [here](https://github.com/snystrom/UNC-HTLC_Python_2017).